 The Stress of Letting Go

 Letting go of your child as they step into adulthood is a difficult task for many mothers.
-You’ve spent years protecting, guiding, and nurturing them.
-Suddenly, you’re expected to trust that they can handle life on their own, away from your watchful eye.
-This can trigger a mix of anxiety and worry, as you think about all the “what ifs.”
+You've spent years protecting, guiding, and nurturing them.
+Suddenly, you're expected to trust that they can handle life independently, away from your watchful eye.
+This can trigger a mix of anxiety and worry as you think about all the "what ifs."
 Will they make good decisions?
 Are they eating well?
 How will they handle the pressures of college life?

 Rediscovering Yourself After Years of Motherhood

-One of the biggest challenges women face during this transition is redefining their identity.
+One of women's most significant challenges during this transition is redefining their identity.
 For years, your primary role has been that of a mother.
-Now, with your child stepping into independence, it’s time to focus on yourself—but that’s easier said than done.
+With your child stepping into independence, it's time to focus on yourself—but that's easier said than done.
 Many women struggle with a sense of purposelessness once their children leave home.
-The question, “Who am I now?” can be daunting.
+The question, "Who am I now?" can be daunting.

 Embracing the Change: Strategies for Coping with Midlife Stress